Your Doctors Need to Talk to Each Other About Your Care

 Your PCP will support you and your mental health care provider’s treatment plan.
 So be sure to tell your PCP about your mental health treatment, and remember:

-• Don't be afraid to bring up any concerns about your diagnosis, even it isn't very comfortable.
+• Don't be afraid to bring up any concerns about your diagnosis, even if the discussion makes you uncomfortable.

 • Your PCP is there to be your advocate.
 Your PCP can help your behavioral health doctor with managing your care.

-Sources: Talking with Your Doctor, leaving site icon National Institutes of Health, 2021; Mental Health Care Services by Family Physicians, leaving site icon American Association of Family Physicians; Working with More than One Doctor, leaving site icon University of Michigan Medicine, 2020
+Sources: Talking with Your Doctor, leaving site icon National Institutes of Health, 2024; Mental Health Care Services by Family Physicians, leaving site icon American Association of Family Physicians, 2023; Working with More than One Doctor, leaving site icon University of Michigan Medicine, 2023